SwiftWare-Lab/benchmark/README.md

 [here](https://github.com/SwiftWare-Lab/practice).

 ### Enabling profiling mode
-Then you can follow the example provided in gemvWithPapi.cpp to measure the performance of different implementations of gemv.
+Then you can follow the example provided in gemvWithPapi to measure the performance of different implementations of gemv.

 ### Analyzing the results